 Deter Unwanted Visitors

-Fruit trees and berry bushes require a lot of water and nutrients, but applying Epsom salt base can help increase production and result in juicier, sweeter fruit.
+Fruit trees and berry bushes require a lot of water and nutrients.
+Applying Epsom salt to the roots can help increase production and result in juicier, sweeter fruits.

 Sprinkle a tablespoon of Epsom salt around the base of each plant/tree about once per month to help improve your quantity and quality of fruit.